wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 as the virtual address range allocated to the opened file with the per-file metadata.
 On file reads and writes, libnvmmio translates the operations to the corresponding load and store sequences on the virtual address space of the mapped file.
 Extra log entries may also be generated to support failure atomicity (which we cover later).
+If the user application already explicitly maps the file using mmap, libnvmmio also provides the corresponding interface, `nvmemcpy`, for accessing memory regions mapped to a file as a replacement for regular loads and stores.
+In this case, the application needs to be modified and recompiled in order to benefit from libnvmmio.
 None of these operations will invoke system calls, nor do they require the heavyweight file system stack.
 As a result, libnvmmio can be implemented entirely in the user space and it effectively reduces the cost of system calls and the file system stack.